 We believe that counseling is the first line of defense for ADHD treatment.
 While medications exist that can target symptoms of ADHD, these medications only help for as long as you take them and often have unpleasant side effects.
 Alternatively, therapy can help you build lifelong skills to not only manage distress but to thrive with ADHD.

 By working with a therapist who guides you in using your innate strengths and unique qualities, you can see that ADHD is not something to be alleviated with medication but rather something to be treated with curiosity, compassion, and empowerment.
 However, many individuals benefit from the combination of both medication and therapy.
 With your permission, we will work with your prescriber so that coordination of care informs our treatment with you or your child.

 I don’t have the time or money for ADHD treatment—I can manage without therapy.

 If you or your child struggle with disruptive and uncomfortable symptoms associated with ADHD, you deserve to have support and find lasting relief.
-Our clinicians are invested in creating an effective ADHD treatment plan that works for you and your family with the goal of getting you through counseling as quickly as possible.
+We are invested in creating an effective ADHD treatment plan that works for you and your family with the goal of getting you through counseling as quickly as possible.

 Can you collaborate with my child’s school to create an IEP or 504 plan?

 Absolutely.
 Given our background in special education and working with neurodivergent populations, we have lots of experience helping families implement educational plans that honor their children’s needs.
-If your child struggles with ADHD, Autism, learning disabilities, or other conditions that impact their academic performance, we will advocate on their behalf to ensure their success at school.
+If your child struggles with ADHD, Autism, learning disabilities, or other conditions that impact their academic performance, we will advocate on their behalf to ensure their success at school

 ADHD Blog Posts: